NikiforovAll/nikiforovall.github.io/_posts/2024-09-30-aspire-lessons-learned.md

 Aspire is more than just an alternative to docker-compose; it is a comprehensive ecosystem designed to simplify the building, running, and management of your applications.
 The key feature of Aspire is its **programmability**, which enables you to extend and customize the platform to meet your specific requirements.

 > 🙌 I hope you found it helpful.
 If you have any questions, please feel free to reach out.
-If you'd like to support my work, a star on GitHub would be greatly appreciated! 🙏